LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 (error) will be raised.

 ~~~
-# select the species and plot columns from the DataFrame
+# select the Authors and ISSNs (publishers) columns from the DataFrame
 articles_df[['Authors', 'ISSNs']]
 # what happens when you flip the order?
 articles_df[['ISSNs', 'Authors']]